So you want to be a piano teacher?

-“But wait,” you say!
 “Won’t I need a few other things to become a piano teacher?”

 That is true, you’ll need a car and a studio, a piano or perhaps two.
 And a good dose of almost Biblical patience, too.
 It can be a bumpy ride.

 Consider the psychological requirements for sitting with one child, a half hour at a time, again and again, day after day, showing them how to play the piano.